d-robbins/CircuitSimulator/README.md

 -Add components using buttons on left\
 -Add wires by pressing P followed by the components pins\
--Hitting G and any component will send power through the component
+-Pressing G followed by clicking any component will send power through the component